 Journal of Genomics publishes papers of high quality in all areas of gene, genetics, genomics, proteomics, metabolomics, DNA/RNA, computational biology, bioinformatics, and other relevant areas of research and application:

 Status of manuscripts is provided by the online tracking system.
 Please send all submission-related or any other inquiries to .

-To submit a revision, please login in here and follow the "Submit revision" link.
-Please do not submit revision as new submission.
+★ To submit a revision, please login in here and follow the "Submit revision" link.
+Do not submit a revision as a new submission.

 Note: After the manuscript is accepted, any inquiry related to publishing (copyediting, fees, proofs, etc) must be addressed to our publishing team only.
 Please do not send or cc any publishing-related inquiry to our editor-in-chief or editors as they are not involved in the publishing process after a manuscript is accepted.

-Published articles of Journal of Genomics are open access and full texts appear in PubMed Central.
-This effectively removes the barriers for timely distribution of the articles and ensures that they can be read by as many as possible.
-The journal charges a publication fee only if the manuscript is accepted for publication.
-There is no submission charge.
-Instruction for payment is sent during publication process and is also available in the manuscript login page after manuscript is accepted.
-Payment can be made by credit card or bank transfer.
+Publication fee is payable only if a manuscript is accepted for publication.
+There is no additional fee for color figures, and no submission charge.
+Instruction for payment will be sent during the publication process and invoice will be available in the manuscript login page after a manuscript is accepted.
+Payment can be made by credit card (Visa/MasterCard/UnionPay) or bank transfer.
 Publication fee is required to cover the cost of publication, and should be paid before copyediting and publication.

 Short research communication/